sendgrid/smtpapi-go/USAGE.md

 <a name="sections"></a>
 ## Sections

-Sections are similar to substitutions, but are specific to the actual message rather than the recipient.
+Sections that are similar to substitutions, but are specific to the actual message rather than the recipient.

-This is useful when you are sending multiple emails with the same style, but different content.
+This is useful when you are sending multiple emails with the same style, but with different content.

-Note that substitution variables can also be included within a section, but section variables cannot
+Note that substitution variables can also be included within a section, but the section variables cannot.

 #### Adding a section

 The `header.AddSection` method can be used to add a new section to the sections array.
-This is useful for building up a list of sections dynamically, perhaps based on a user's actions.
+This will be useful for building up a list of sections dynamically, perhaps based on a user's actions.

 ```go
 header.AddSection("-event_details-", "The event will be held tomorrow.") // Replaces -event_details- with the event's string